A quickest detection problem with false negatives: Abstract

 \section{Abstract}

-We formulate and solve a quickest detection problem with false negatives.
+We formulate and solve a variant of the quickest detection problem which features false negatives.
 A standard Brownian motion acquires a drift at an independent exponential random time which is not directly observable.
-Based on the observation in continuous time of the sample path of the process, an optimiser must detect the drift as quickly as possible after it has appeared.
-The optimiser can inspect the system multiple times upon payment of a fixed cost per inspection.
+Based on the observation in continuous time of the sample path of the process, an optimizer must detect the drift as quickly as possible after it has appeared.
+The optimizer can inspect the system multiple times upon payment of a fixed cost per inspection.
 If a test is performed on the system {\em before} the drift has appeared then, naturally, the test will return a negative outcome.
 However, if a test is performed {\em after} the drift has appeared, then the test may fail to detect it and return a false negative with probability $\epsilon\in(0,1)$.
-The optimisation ends when the drift is eventually detected.
-The problem is formulated mathematically as an optimal multiple stopping problem and it is shown to be equivalent to a recursive optimal stopping problem.
+The optimization ends when the drift is eventually detected.
+The problem is formulated mathematically as an optimal multiple stopping problem, and it is shown to be equivalent to a recursive optimal stopping problem.
 Exploiting such connection and free boundary methods we find explicit formulae for the expected cost and the optimal strategy.
-We also show that when $\epsilon = 0$ our expected cost coincides with the one in Shiryaev's classical optimal detection problem with a rescaled model parameter.
+We also show that when $\epsilon = 0$ our expected cost is an affine transformation of the one in Shiryaev's classical optimal detection problem with a rescaled model parameter.